 As a high-energy blockbuster, the film is a divisive one among critics, with some loving it, others hating it, and few who take a middle ground.
 Despite the mixed reviews, The Fifth Element was an international commercial success, earning nearly triple its $90 million budget in worldwide ticket sales (most of it outside the U.S.) and helping to solidify Besson’s place as “the most Hollywood of French filmmakers.”
 In terms of accolades, it won the Technical Grand Prize at Cannes, Best Special Visual Effects at the BAFTAs, and Best Director for both the César Award and Lumières Award.
 It was nominated for a number of technical categories in the Academy Awards, European Film Awards, Satellite Award, Saturn Awards, and Golden Reel Awards, and vied for best film categories for both the Hugo and Saturn Awards.
 Given its divisiveness, it was also nominated for multiple categories in the Golden Raspberry Awards and the Stinkers Bad Movie Awards.

 But the question remains: How well does The Fifth Element hold up under heavy scrutiny?
 Is it anything more than a fun romp through extremely tall cityscapes and ostentatious space cruisers?
 The film touches on themes of good vs. evil, the efficacy of human action in the face of hopelessness, and the power of human connection and love – but does it ever do anything more than brush the surface of those subjects?
 Is Leeloo a feminist icon, or does the film place her on a pedestal?
-Our panelists will discuss the good, the bad, and the controversial…come join us!
+The Mythgard Movie Club panel had a romping discussion, covering all things good, bad, and controversial.

 About the Panelists

 David Maddock is a software engineer and digital humanities enthusiast.
 A Signum University alum, he is interested in applying quantitative analysis to literary texts, especially those of the Old English poetic corpus.